Krobix/Ametscript/README.md

 # Ametscript
-A statically typed programming language written in C++
+A statically typed object oriented programming language written in C++

 (still being worked on).